google/splitbrain/README.md

-At a high level, Splitbrain interprets a subset of the [Bazel](http://bazel.build) and [Kythe](http://kythe.io) graphs relevant to a single CL, and builds a linear chain of CLs based on the original CL.
+At a high level, Splitbrain interprets a subset of the [Bazel](http://bazel.build) and [Kythe](http://kythe.io) graphs relevant to a single CL, and builds a linear chain of CLs based on structure of the original CL.

 <p align="center">
     <img src="./docs/images/image1.png">